sclark2006/I-Got-A-Budget/README.md

 - Expense management
 - Multicurrency support
 - Multiple budget scenarios
+- Use percentages and quantities in budget scenarios
 - Import data from YNAB
 - Use as UI for YNAB
 - Financial institution details for bank accounts and credit card